 Although we’re able to move your accounting figures into QuickBooks Online, we don’t carry over information like company name, address and email details.
 You'll need to enter this information in your QuickBooks Online company.

-- Select the gear icon on the upper right of the screen, then choose Company Settings.
+- Select the Gear icon then choose Account and Settings.

 - On the Company tab, enter your company and contact information.